-Memorization is already part of our daily activities.
-Whether you are memorizing names, to-do lists, important events, and so on.
+Memorization is already part of our daily activities like when you are trying to remember names, to-do lists, important events, and so on.
 Moreover, this is a valuable skill for students because you need to learn different subjects, concepts, and ideas.
-The thing is students are cramming oftentimes when the examination rolls around.
-Not only it’s an unhealthy habit but it might also cause confusion due to loads of information that will result in poor outcomes.
+However, it’s pretty common to be cramming when exams roll around.
+This is not only an unhealthy habit but can also cause confusion and reduce your ability to memorize information effectively.
 Luckily enough, there are fast memorization techniques that can help you improve your memorization process in a healthy and effective manner.
 To learn about these, scroll down and read through the article.

 8 Memory Techniques Effective for Studying